 MySQL Server maintains several time zone settings:

-The system time zone.
+The server system time zone.
 When the server starts, it attempts to determine the time zone of the host machine and uses it to set the

 system_time_zonesystem variable.
 The value does not change thereafter.

 TZenvironment variable before you start mysqld.
-The permissible values for
+If you start the server using mysqld_safe, its

-TZare system dependent.
+--timezoneare system dependent.
 Consult your operating system documentation to see what values are acceptable.

-The server's current time zone.
+The server current time zone.
 The global

 time_zonesystem variable indicates the time zone the server currently is operating in.
 The initial

 'SYSTEM', which indicates that the server time zone is the same as the system time zone.Note